Editor’s note: This article was updated on Dec. 6, 2019, to reflect changes to acceptable work search contacts.

 Our work search log can help you keep track of this information so you have it ready when you file your weekly certification application online.

-You may be denied benefits for any week that you don’t make two valid work-search contacts.
+You may be denied benefits for any week that you don’t complete two acceptable work search contacts or employment activities.
 If you are having trouble meeting this requirement, our workforce consultants can help you find jobs to apply for.

 It is important to know your rights and responsibilities as an unemployment insurance claimant.
 The Rights & Responsibilities pamphlet we mailed to you after you applied for benefits contains this information.
-Understanding this information will help you to avoid having your benefits stopped or denied because you failed to comply with your work-search requirements.
+Understanding this information will help you avoid having your benefits stopped or denied because you failed to comply with your work search requirements.

 It also is important to know that you must not file your weekly certification for any week in which you worked full time.
 It is not OK to continue to file for benefits until you receive your first paycheck.
 Continuing to collect benefits after returning to work full time is considered fraud and could lead to monetary penalties and criminal prosecution.
 If you do this, your new employer also will be notified.